-In 2011, Philadelphia posted a school record 16 victories (16-3-2), including a perfect 12-0-0 against the conference during the regular season, allowing Dunbar to earn the CACC Coach of the Year award.
+In 2011, the team posted a school-record 16 victories (16-3-2), including a perfect 12-0-0 against the conference during the regular season, allowing Dunbar to earn the CACC Coach of the Year award.
 The Rams advanced to the CACC Tournament final.
 The team finished third in Division II with a school record 0.373 goals against average.
 Junior midfielder Melissa Copeland was a Daktronics All-East Region second team selection and Riedell was tabbed NSCAA Division II All-East Region third team.
-Philadelphia placed a conference-high six players on the All-CACC team, including three first-team selections.
+The program placed a conference-high six players on the All-CACC team, including three first-team selections.

-When the team joined the CACC in 2005, Philadelphia dominated the conference, posting a 36-2-5 record—including a 10-0-1 mark in 2005 and a 10-1-0 record in 2007—and reached three straight CACC Tournament finals from 2006 through 2008.
-In 2006, the first year Philadelphia was eligible for the conference tournament, the Rams won their first CACC championship.
+When the team joined the CACC in 2005, the Rams dominated the conference, posting a 36-2-5 record—including a 10-0-1 mark in 2005 and a 10-1-0 record in 2007—and reached three-straight CACC Tournament finals from 2006 through 2008.
+In 2006, the first year the team was eligible for the conference tournament, the Rams won their first CACC championship.
 Two years later, Dunbar was named the CACC Co-Coach of the Year.

 From 1999 to 2003, Dunbar’s teams won at least 11 games, 13 in 2002, and made four consecutive ECAC Tournaments.